 Levy & Partners represent purchasers, sellers, brokers, developers, landowners, tenants, and condominium associations.
-If you are involved in a dispute involving real estate, our attorneys can review the facts of your situation and explain the legal options that may be available to you.
+If you are involved in a dispute involving real estate, either in or out of court, our attorneys can review the facts of your situation and explain the legal options that may be available to you.

-Our real estate litigation team has recovered millions of dollars on behalf of their clients and work on a contingency-fee basis.
-This means our clients are not charged by the hour and we only receive a fee if we successfully resolve your case.
+Our real estate litigation team has recovered millions of dollars on behalf of their clients and work on either an hourly or on a contingency-fee basis.

 Our attorneys have obtained significant recoveries in cases involving design and planning negligence, breaches of commercial leases, purchase and sale agreements, landlord-tenant disputes, and construction claims.
 If you have a real estate matter that you would like to discuss, contact us today to find out how we can help.